-The man was wrinkled, but it was the wear and tear of someone who had spent many days braving the elements, wrinkles carved into the face like water shapes stone.
-He was bald, with neatly trimmed salt and pepper hair forming a half circle near the level of his ears, more salt than pepper.
+The man was wrinkled, but it was the wear and tear of someone who had spent many days braving the elements; wrinkles were carved into the face as water shapes stone.
+He was balding, with neatly trimmed salt and pepper hair forming a half circle near the level of his ears, more salt than pepper.
 His nose was thin, short, and perfectly straight above teeth like polished ivory.
 The man wore brown leather boots, with pants and a long shirt both the same shade of whitish tan.
 His hips sported a leather belt studded with various pockets and pouches across the front.

 The first thing the man did was examine him.
 He moved his hands and spoke words.
 As far as Caden could tell nothing happened, but the man’s eyebrows rose and he smiled broadly while nodding his head.
 He repeated more gestures and incantations several times, each time smiling afterwards.
 Finally he looked between Caden’s crystal and the black crystal on the stand.
 With a smile he rubbed his hands together and took a piece of chalk from a pouch at his waist.